Last Updated on March 24, 2021 by Shaun Snapp

 Selling More Software into Accounts

-These new non-ERP applications all have their own platforms, and while they have adapters or interfaces to one another, they are each a separate application; they each have a different database and sit on different hardware.
-Many of these new applications are acquisitions: after a software vendor acquires another software vendor, they typically develop a marketing program to inform all current and potential customers as to how well the new applications will work together.
-ERP clients who purchased applications that Oracle had acquired were worse off than if the software had been left independent and adapters had been written to Oracle ERP.
-The long-term history of software acquisition clearly demonstrates that as the price of software goes up, development of the application stalls, and in many cases, the application is subsumed into what is often an inferior application.
+These new non-ERP applications all have their own platforms.
+While they have adapters or interfaces to one another, they are each a separate application; they each have a different database and sit on different hardware.
+Many of these new applications are acquisitions: after a software vendor acquires another software vendor, they typically develop a marketing program to inform all current and potential customers how well the new applications will work together.
+ERP clients who purchased Oracle applications were worse off than if the software had been left independent and adapters had been written to Oracle ERP.
+The long-term history of software acquisition clearly demonstrates that as the software price goes up, the application stalls.
+In many cases, the application is subsumed into what is often an inferior application.
 There are several cases where the acquired application is mostly eliminated.
-But the acquiring company also acquires the customers and is able to increase their prices now that they have removed a competitor from the marketplace.
+But the acquiring company also acquires the customers and can increase their prices now that they have removed a competitor from the marketplace.
 Software acquisitions have only two winners:

 - The Acquiring Company: They eliminate a competitor.